FrancescaSadler/liri/README.md

 3. Based on what comand is used, the user will get back the following information 3.concert-this
-        3.Name of the venue
+          Name of the venue
-        3. venue location
+          venue location
-        3.  date of the Event
+          date of the Event

     -spotify-this-song
           * Artist(s)